Teboho Mokoena (soccer, born 1997)

-Teboho Mokoena (born 24 January 1997) is a South African professional soccer player who plays as a midfielder for Premier Soccer League side Mamelodi Sundowns and the South Africa national team.
-He joined Mamelodi Sundowns on 27 January 2022 during the January transfer window.
+Teboho Mokoena (born 24 January 1997) is a South African professional soccer player who plays as a midfielder for Premiership side Mamelodi Sundowns and the South Africa national team.
+He is widely regarded as one of the best midfielders in Africa, known for his long-range shooting and his ability to connect defense and attack in games.

 Club career

 During his schooling, Mokoena was discovered by Charles Molefe, a teacher doubling up as a soccer coach at Bodikela Junior Secondary School.
 His performances at school level earned him a sport at the Harmony Sports Academy from where he was picked up by SuperSport United.
 At SuperSport United, he progressed through the academy and later captained the club at U-19 level.
 He was promoted to the first-team in 2016 by Stuart Baxter and made his professional debut in February the following year, coming on as a late substitute for Cole Alexander in a 5–2 league win over Golden Arrows.
 In March 2017, after having become a regular feature in SuperSport United's midfield alongside Dean Furman and Reneilwe Letsholonyane, Mokoena was at the centre of a club-versus-country row when Baxter refused to release him for international duty for the 2017 FIFA U-20 World Cup due his commitment to the club's impending Nedbank Cup semi-final match.
 A compromise was ultimately reached between the two parties, which resulted in Mokoena being specially flown up to join his international teammates after SuperSport United confirmed their progression in the tournament.
 He returned in time for the final but was an unused substitute as the club beat Orlando Pirates 4–1 to claim the title.
 Before the final, he had also scored his first professional goal in a 2–2 CAF Confederations Cup draw with TP Mazembe.

 The following season, Mokoena continued to feature regularly for SuperSport United.
 He managed two goals and two assists for the season, and, despite the club finishing a disappointing eighth in the league, he was nominated for the PSL Young Player of the Season award.
 On 13 March 2019, he was awarded the league's Goal of the Month award for January following his strike against Bloemfontein Celtic.